massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

    import { generateEvent } from "@massalabs/massa-as-sdk";

-   export function main(_args: string): void {
+   export function main(_args: StaticArray<u8>): void {
       generateEvent("Hello world!");
    }

-Don’t forget to save the file.
+Don't forget to save the file.
 Before starting compilation, just a few words to describe what is used here:

 * line 1: `generateEvent` function is imported from Massa SDK (@massalabs/massa-as-sdk).
 This function will generate an event with the string given as argument.
 Events can be later recovered using a Massa client.
 * line 3: `main` function is exported.
 This means that the main function will be callable from the outside of the WebAssembly module (more about that later).